Naanum Oru Thozhilali: Plot

 Bharath returns to India from his studies abroad after his father Yoganand dies in a car accident.
 The family's factory is run by the father and son team of Rammohan and Sundar.
-They are looting from the factory and treating the workers poorly.
+They loot from the factory and treat the workers poorly.
 Kumar works at the factory and often clashes with Rammohan and Sundar.
 The duo accused Kumar's older brother of running away with stolen company cash but Kumar does not believe this.
 He is also suspicious of Yoganand's death and is trying to investigate.

 Bharath falls in love with factory worker Meena, soon after his arrival in India.
 He also quickly realises that something is amiss with the factory and his father's accident.
 With the help of Meena, he poses as factory worker Raju to investigate matters.
 He soon learns that Kumar is an ally and the two work together to get to the bottom of the mystery.